Simple tools for sleep, recovery, and the busy mind.

 Bad Night Response Plan

-After a difficult night, the instinct is often to panic or change too much too quickly.
-Dr. Ayan's relapse-prevention work recommends a steadier response — maintain wake time, avoid overextending time in bed, reduce catastrophic thinking.
+After a difficult night, the instinct is often to panic, spend extra time in bed, or change too much too quickly.
+Ayan’s relapse-prevention work recommends a steadier response: maintain wake time, avoid overextending time in bed, reduce catastrophic thinking, and make training changes only when the wider picture supports it.